-Whereas we’re all guilty of skipping workouts or ignoring an alarm here and there, it should be taken as another relapse warning sign if you’re falling out of your new routine completely.
+Whereas we’re all guilty of skipping workouts or ignoring an alarm here and there, it should be taken as another relapse warning sign if it’s becoming the norm.

 When we start giving up the things that are good for us, we naturally gravitate back towards things that are not.
 In this case, drinking.

 Related Post: Why Routines Are So Important in Sobriety

 Relapse Prevention Tip #7: Get back on track immediately.

 Pay more attention to your routine and force yourself to recommit to this new lifestyle.
 If you need to start over by slowly reintroducing healthier routines back into your life, then do that.
 The important thing is to reprioritize your healthy routines.

 If you feel like you can’t, you’re resentful of your life all of the sudden, or angry about eating well or getting up early, there’s something deeper going on there that you need to address.

 Check-in with your support systems right away.

 If you are experiencing extreme overwhelm and hopelessness right now you are at risk of relapse.